Poitevin horse: Characteristics

-The body of the Poitevin is slender for a heavy horse and longer than other French draft breeds.
-It stands about 165 cm at the withers; minimum height for at five years old is 165 cm for males and 160 cm for mares.
-It is slow-growing, reaching maturity around 6 to 7 years.
+The Poitevin stands about 165 cm at the withers; minimum height for at five years old is 165 cm for males and 160 cm for mares.
+It is slow-growing, reaching maturity at six or seven years old.

+The body is longer and less heavy than in some other French draft breeds.
 The head is long and strong, with a convex profile and thick, long ears.
 The neck is long and the shoulders are sloping.
 The chest is broad and deep, the withers prominent, the back long and broad, and the hindquarters strong.
 The legs are well developed and powerful, with large joints.
 The Poitevin has large hooves, an advantage in wet environments, as an adaptation to the alternately hard and waterlogged marshes upon which it developed.
 The lower legs are well feathered, and the mane and tail are long and thick.
 The Poitevin is gentle, calm and robust.
 Historically the breed has been known for its slow movement and disinterest in pulling, although it can produce significant power if necessary.
 The breed enjoys human contact, and shows intelligence, although it can also be stubborn.
 Prolonged effort is its weak point, as the Poitevin sometimes lack endurance.

 The Poitevin may be any solid color, with minimum of white markings; pied horses cannot be registered.
 The wide range of coat colors may be partly the result of the many breeds that influenced it: black and seal brown (French: noir pangaré) may derive from Flemish and Friesian horses, bay roan was probably inherited from the Brabant breed, while chestnut and chestnut roan may result from the Breton influence; gray and bay are also common.
 Unusually, the Poitevin may also be striped dun, tan-colored with black mane and tail and primitive markings; this may derive from Spanish horses in the ancestry of the Flemish horses brought to Poitou in the seventeenth century.
 No other French draft horse displays this color.